Bounding the tripartite-circle crossing number of complete tripartite graphs: Tools for counting the number of crossings

+A \emph{simple drawing} of $G$ is a drawing where no edge crosses itself, two edges that share a vertex do not cross, and two edges with no shared vertices intersect at most once.
+Drawings that minimize the number of crossings are simple, so we only consider simple drawings.
+In a tripartite-circle drawing of $K_{m,n,p}$, we label the three circles $\mysc{m}$, $\mysc{n}$, and ~$\mysc{p}$, and their numbers of vertices are $m$, $n$, and $p$, respectively.
+Consider \cref{fig:MNP}.
 Note that this drawing can be transformed by a projective transformation of the plane such that any one circle encloses the other two.
-Therefore, without loss of generality we consider drawings where the \emph{outer} circle $\textsc{p}$ contains the \emph{inner} circles $\textsc{m}$ and $\textsc{n}$.
-In such a drawing, we label the vertices on circles $\textsc{m}$ and $\textsc{n}$ in clockwise order and the vertices on circle $\textsc{p}$ in counterclockwise order.
+Therefore, without loss of generality we consider drawings where the \emph{outer} circle $\mysc{p}$ contains the \emph{inner} circles $\mysc{m}$ and $\mysc{n}$.
+In such a drawing, we label the vertices on circles $\mysc{m}$ and $\mysc{n}$ in clockwise order and the vertices on circle $\mysc{p}$ in counterclockwise order.
 Likewise, we read arcs of circles in clockwise order for inner circles and in counterclockwise order for outer circles.

-\subsection{Defining the $x$-Labels}
+\subsection{Defining the $x$-labels}

-For simplicity and without loss of generality, both papers \cite{AFS} and \cite{RT} considered good bipartite-circle drawings of the complete bipartite graph where the two circles are assumed to be nested.
-Their results rely on the assignment of a vertex $\vtx{x}{i}{a}{b}$ on the outer circle $\textsc{b}$ for each vertex $i$ on the inner circle $\textsc{a}$.
+For simplicity and without loss of generality, both papers \cite{AFS} and \cite{RT} considered simple bipartite-circle drawings of the complete bipartite graph where the two circles are assumed to be nested.
+Their results rely on the assignment of a vertex $\vtx{x}{i}{a}{b}$ on the outer circle $\mysc{b}$ for each vertex $i$ on the inner circle $\mysc{a}$.
 Because we are dealing with three circles and a pair of them is not necessarily nested, we adapt this definition as follows.

-Let $i$ be a vertex on circle $\textsc{a}$.
-The star formed by all edges from $i$ to $\textsc{b}$ together with circle $\textsc{b}$ partition the plane into several disjoint regions, as shown in \cref{fig:defxi}.

-Exactly one of these regions contains circle $\textsc{a}$.
-Such a region is enclosed by two edges from $i$ to $\textsc{b}$ and an arc on $\textsc{b}$ between two consecutive vertices.
-We define the second of these vertices (in clockwise or counterclockwise order depending on whether $\textsc{b}$ is an inner or outer circle, respectively) as $\vtx{x}{i}{a}{b}$.
+Let $i$ be a vertex on circle $\mysc{a}$.
+The star formed by all edges from $i$ to $\mysc{b}$ together with circle $\mysc{b}$ partitions the plane into several disjoint regions, as shown in \cref{fig:defxi}.
+Exactly one of these regions contains circle $\mysc{a}$.
+Such a region is enclosed by two edges from $i$ to $\mysc{b}$ and an arc on $\mysc{b}$ between two consecutive vertices.
+We define the second of these vertices (in clockwise or counterclockwise order depending on whether $\mysc{b}$ is an inner or outer circle, respectively) as $\vtx{x}{i}{a}{b}$.
 If the two circles are clear from the context, we may also write $x_i$.